 Maybe it’s the fact that there is nothing special about Jacó.
 I mean, the beach is okay but there are better beaches along the coast.
 The food here is nothing to write home about.
 There are no waterfalls, no city, no national park, no natural reserve… nada.
 It’s a place to party, drink, and repeat.

-I am a traveler.
+I am a traveller.
 I am not here to party and drink beer on the beach.

 I made myself a sandwich with the fresh bread and tuna can I had brought and just lay there under the sun.